rmandla/atacseq-heatmaps/README.md

 ## Example

-I go through all of the above steps, as well as a tutorial using sampled data in the `tutorial.ipyng` file in Python.
+I go through all of the above steps, as well as a tutorial using sampled data in the `tutorial.ipynb` file in Python.
 Check it out if you get stuck.

 ## Resources